resopmok/BAR_uikeys_collections/FAQ_keybindhelp.md

 ### Can I rebind my mouse buttons, or add bindings for extended mouse buttons?

 Keybinding doesn't currently support rebinding of mouse buttons.
 It is however possible to bind mouse presses in widgets via `MousePress` and `MouseRelease` but it is not recommended to pursue this without some knowledge of how the engine handles these calls.
-Other users have had success with third party software to allow for the rebinding of mouse buttons.
+Other users have had success with third party software like AutoHotkey to allow for the rebinding of mouse buttons.